colah/Conv-Nets-Series/part2.md

 [^bias]:
   There's also the bias, which is the "threshold" for whether the neuron fires, but it's much simpler and I don't want to clutter this section talking about it.

-Typically, we describe all the neurons in a layers at once, rather than individually.
+Typically, we describe all the neurons in a layer at once, rather than individually.
 The trick is to have a weight matrix, $W$:

 $$y = \sigma(Wx + b)$$